Cl3nkl/tourist_movement/README.md

 <p>this app is connected to REST API and MongoDB</p>

-<a href="https://tourist-movement.stackblitz.io">Here you find static version of app</a>
+<a href="https://tourist-movement.stackblitz.io">Here you find a static version of app</a>